-Every time I open Facebook or my feed-reader and find one of those links, I think, "Ooo, pretty pictures of bikes," and my finger reflexively clicks, like I'm the proverbial lab rat.
+Every time I open Facebook or my feed-reader and find one of those links, I think, "Ooo, pretty pictures of fun stuff," and my finger clicks before I know it... like the proverbial lab rat.

-I start wondering if I could close my practice for a couple months, beg off from family duties with pleas of "sanity time," stuff some home-grown vegetables and a flagon of well-water into my handlebar bag, and ride to Hudson Bay.
-That's not outrageous, right?
-I mean, cyclists tour all the time!
+I start wondering if I could close my business for a couple months, beg off from family duties, stuff some home-grown vegetables and a flask of well-water into my handlebar bag, and ride straight to Hudson Bay.

-Maybe I could stay a couple months up there, out of radio contact, just long enough to see the Northern Lights, just me.
+Maybe I could stay a couple months up there, just long enough to see the Northern Lights.
+Just me.
 Yeah, that sounds perfect.
 Well -- I'd take my solar iPhone charger, of course.
-I mean, I gotta make a vid, dude, the sponsors ain't gonna pay me to dive head first off the grid, and besides, I have to show off my new 30-gram tripod and iOS 7 editing suite, and seriously?
-I'll need something to do on those 14-hour summer nights.
+I mean, I gotta make an edit, dude; the sponsors ain't gonna pay me just to dive head-first off the grid, and besides, I have to show off my new 30-gram tripod and iOS 7 editing suite, and seriously?
+I'll need something to do on those 18-hour summer days.

 * * *

 Yet what I say is, we are the heroes.
-No -- seriously!
-I appreciate the ridiculous amounts of time and talent that go into one of those videos.
-But we're the folks who force ourselves to focus on finishing the dishes/getting Junior to and from the soccer game/completing that work assignment, so we can leave for our (now shortened) ride unburdened by nagging guilt.
-We are the ones who ride through pain or weather, not because we're paid to, but because it matters so crazy much to us!
+The middle-of-the-roaders, who who force ourselves to actually finish the dishes, get little Emma to and from her soccer game, hand in that work assignment—so we can leave for our ride (now shortened from two hours to one) unburdened by nagging guilt.
+We are the ones who ride through pain and nasty weather, not because we're paid to, but because it matters so crazy much to us.

 # # #